open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

-A central aspect of the proposed specification is to use a single metric instrument with exclusive attribute values, as compared with the use of separate metric instruments.
+A central aspect of the proposed specification is to use a single metric instrument with exclusive attribute values, as compared with the use of separate, exclusive metric instruments.

 By specifying attribute dimensions for the resulting single instrument, users can configure the level of detail and the number of